 Mindfulness-based relapse prevention helps individuals become more self-aware of their thoughts and behaviors, making it easier to cope with potential triggers.
 This includes accepting that cravings are a natural part of the relapse process rather than fighting them.

-Triggers can include emotions such as irritability, anxiety and anger or external factors, including places, people or objects that remind you of past use.
-Making a list of internal and external triggers during early recovery can help you gain awareness of what might cause relapse down the road.
+Triggers can include emotions such as irritability, anxiety, and anger or external factors, including places, people, or objects that remind you of past use.
+Making a list of internal and external triggers, as well as high-risk situations during early recovery, can help you gain awareness of what might cause relapse down the road.

 Support groups such as Alcoholics Anonymous or Narcotics Anonymous can introduce you to peers who understand what you’re going through.
 Group therapy can also provide positive peer support and encourage abstinence from substances.